Idaho State assistant football coach charged with murder – KION546

 Neal, who played college football at the University of Arizona, is being held without bail at the Bannock County Jail in the eastern Idaho city awaiting extradition to Arizona.

-He joined the Idaho team as cornerbacks coach in January — with the rest of the Bengals’ new coaching staff — and was arrested outside his apartment on May 25 by Pocatello police.
+Neal, who joined the Idaho team as cornerbacks coach in January with the rest of the Bengals’ new coaching staff, was arrested outside his apartment on May 25 by Pocatello police.
 He did not resist, The Idaho State Journal reported.

 Idaho State University said it had placed Neal on administrative leave and had initiated proceedings to terminate his contract.